Firojpaudel/100_days_of_CUDA/Day_04/README.md

 552 108 190 438
 94 90 146 730
 ```

+---
+#### Chapter 03_ Exercises _(Done Some of Them)_:
+ 1. In this chapter we implemented a matrix multiplication kernel that has each thread produce one output matrix element.
+In this question, you will implement different matrix-matrix multiplication kernels and compare them.
+    - Write a kernel that has each thread produce one output matrix row.
+Fill in the execution configuration parameters for the design. — [Click Here](./Exercise_01_soln_a.cu) to access the solution.
+    -  Write a kernel that has each thread produce one output matrix column.
+Fill in the execution configuration parameters for the design. — [Click Here](./Exercise_01_soln_b.cu) to access the solution.

+2. A matrix-vector multiplication takes an input matrix $\text{B}$ and a vector $\text{C}$ and produces one output vector $\text{A}$.
+Each element of the output vector $\text{A}$ is the dot product of one row of the input matrix $\text{B}$ and $\text{C}$, that is, $\text{A[i]} = \sum^j \text{B[i][j]} + \text{C[j]}$.
+For simplicity we will handle only square matrices whose elements are single precision floating-point numbers.
+Write a matrix-vector multiplication kernel and the host stub function that can be called with four parameters: pointer to the output matrix, pointer to the input matrix, pointer to the input vector, and the number of elements in each dimension.
+Use one thread to calculate an output vector element. — [Click Here](./Exercise_02_soln.cu) to access the solution.

 > **Goin' through Chapter Exercises rn... *<Cracked \/>***
 <div align= "center">
 <img src= "https://shorturl.at/BBjRD" width = "200px" />